frederic-perez/AmE-dictionary/data/idioms.md

 __feel like a million bucks__ To feel exceptionally attractive or in very robust health. _Wow, I feel like a million bucks in this new suit!_
 __feel like a new man/woman__ To feel completely refreshed and in good health and spirits, especially after an exhausting or debilitating experience. _After he had some time to recover from the surgery, he felt like a new man._
 __feel like__ :two: __1__ To desire to do something: _We all got bored and felt like leaving._ _I feel like ordering a cup of coffee._ _I don’t feel like it._ __2__ To desire to have something: _I feel like a cup of coffee._
+__feel the heat__ __2__ To deal with or come up against intense pressure or hostility.
 __feel-good__ Creating, promoting, or relating to an often superficial or specious sense of happiness, well-being, or satisfaction.
 __feeling blah__ __2__ Depressed; worn out. _I’m really blah.
 Would you mind awfully if I just went home?_
 __feeling on edge__ :two::hammer:
 __femme__ (vs _butch_) A lesbian who embraces identity markers that are associated with traditional expressions of femininity.
 __fend off__ :two: __2__ To try to prevent something.
 A noun or pronoun can be used between “fend” and “off.” _Getting a flu shot will help__hold you to fend off future illness._
 __fender bender__ :three: A little car accident. _Stranded by a fender bender._
+__ferret out__ To discover or retrieve something, usually with careful effort.
+A noun or pronoun can be used between “ferret” and “out.” _Now that I’m a successful actress, I’m worried about what the media will ferret out about my tawdry past._
+__fever pitch__ A state of great excitement or turmoil.
 __few and far between__ :four: Rare or seldom-seen. _Warm days have been few and far between this winter._ _Strangely enough, the Hugo awards for_ Galaxy _were relatively few and far between._
 __fiddle with (something)__ :dart::two: To play or tinker with something. _Hey, don’t fiddle with the thermostat—it needs to stay at 68 degrees._ _A growing number of enterprises are looking for new ways to fiddle with industrial thermostats._
 __fifth column__ :astonished: A clandestine group of people who work subversively within a group, organization, or country in order to betray it to an allied outside force. _In the US during the Cold War, there was constant fear and suspicion of people supposedly working in a fifth column to spread the influence of communism from within._ _A fifth column preparing to rise up and join the security forces._
+__fight a losing battle__
 __fight or flight__ Two possible physiological reactions to highly stressful or threatening situations: to defend oneself or to run away.
 __fight the good fight__ :two::hammer:
 __fight tooth and nail__